agudluri/python-developer-coding-challenge-2025/README.md

 - Check your data into your branch only if it is synthetic and reasonably small, otherwise document the storage location and regeneration steps.

 ## Cost Tips
 - The challenge can be completed within the AWS Free Tier.
-See [`docs/challenge.md`](docs/challenge.md#cost--free-tier-guidance) for specific limits and alternatives (mocking, LocalStack, Terraform plan-only workflows).
+See [`docs/challenge.md`](docs/challenge.md#cost--free-tier-guidance).

 ## How to Submit
 1. Accept the GitHub collaborator invitation from us (message your recruiting contact from DXC if you have not received one).